Google Image Charts Alternative: Choose the Right Replacement

 }

-The Google URL encodes everything – chart type, data, labels, axes, bar spacing – into cryptic two-letter parameters.
-The szum config says what it means. barY is a vertical bar chart. editorial is a theme that handles typography, colors, and spacing.
+The Google URL encodes everything – chart type, data, labels, axes, bar spacing – into an encoded query string with abbreviated keys.
+The Szum config says what it means. barY is a vertical bar chart. editorial is a theme that handles typography, colors, and spacing.
 No chxt, chxr, or chbh to memorize.

 <img